conal/quotes/quotes.md

 "Hard writing is easy reading; easy writing is hard reading." - E.B.
 White

-"Your task is not to seek love, but to seek and find all the barriers within yourself that you have built against it." - Course in Miracles
+"Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it." - Rumi

 "Learning is remembering what you're interested in." - Richard Saul Wurman